revops-io/revops.js/README.md

 import { PaymentMethod } from 'revops-js'

-/* Default stylesheet to configure look and feel */ import 'revops-js/themes/defaultStyles.css'
+/* Default stylesheet to configure the look and feel */ import 'revops-js/themes/defaultStyles.css'